 Under the Federal Food, Drug, and Cosmetic Act, the FDA has authority to regulate tobacco products.
-Two years ago, the agency sent a letter to the White House about its proposed rule to include e-cigarettes, hookahs, and cigars under its regulatory authority.
+Two years ago, the agency sent a letter to the White House about its proposed rule to include

 The FDA sent its recommendations to the White House on Oct.
 19. It came with a 90-day limit for the Office of Management and Budget to review, but it’s now been six months.

 Mitch Zeller, J.D., director of the FDA’s Center for Tobacco Products, said the agency is “deeply concerned” with the rates children use tobacco, including hookahs and e-cigarettes.